The Neighbors: Income

 line, this neighborhood has a higher rate of childhood poverty than 98.9%

 The Neighbors: Occupations

-of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 36.8% of the residents employed.

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in executive, management, and professional occupations

-(24.5%), and 15.7% in clerical, assistant, and tech support occupations.
+(14.9%), and 10.1% in clerical, assistant, and tech support occupations.